 Cursed Castilla is a retro gamer’s dream come true.
 Every single aspect has been carefully crafted within the rules of classic game design.
 A brutal difficulty level combined with top-notch controls creates an experience that is challenging yet fair.
 While it’s certainly on the short side, it’s a game meant to be replayed in order to get the best final boss, times, and endings.
 Cursed Castilla is one of the greatest examples of a retro-revival done right and should be in the library of any classic gaming fan worth their salt.

 Just a guy who loves games, powerlifting, and cats (not necessarily in that order).
 I love collecting cool Nintendo stuff, especially old consoles and figures.
 Wario is my spirit animal.
-I’m also the host of the gaming podcast, Rack’s Room, which you can find on soundcloud and itunes!
+I’m also the co-host of the gaming podcast, Split Screen Gamescast, which you can find on soundcloud and itunes!